Cyanexplorer/posd2020/README.md

    `argv[3]`: The feature of shape that sorting basis on.
    `argv[4]`: The 'inc' for increasing, 'dec' for decreasing.

-3. Implement class `Terminal` in `terminal.h`, `Terminal` is for handling the input and gnerate output, and add unit test in `ut_terminal.h`, the test should covered the rules that mention bellow.
+3. Implement class `Terminal` in `terminal.h`, `Terminal` is for handling the input and generate output, and add unit test in `ut_terminal.h`, the test should covered the rules that mention bellow.
 ```
 class Terminal {
 public: